altaga/Safe-Vault-Wormhole/README.md

 ## Batch Balances Contract:

-Este contrato tiene como finalidad mejorar la UI/UX de nuestra aplicacion, ya que mediante una sola llamada de RPC podemos obtener en batch todos los balances de cualquier serie de ERC20 tokens.
-Este codigo funciona perfectamente con las EOA Wallets y las SAFE Wallets.
+This contract is intended to improve the UI/UX of our application, since with a single RPC call we can obtain in batch all the balances of any series of ERC20 tokens.
+This code works perfectly with EOA Wallets and SAFE Wallets.

 <img src="https://i.ibb.co/Y3H4tqz/vlcsnap-2024-08-30-19h41m11s201.png" width="32%">

-Este contrato esta deplegado en cada una de las redes de nuestra aplicacion:
+This contract is deployed in each of our application networks:

 - Ethererum: [0x0d29EBC0d84AF212762081e6c3f5993180f7C7cF](https://etherscan.io/address/0x0d29EBC0d84AF212762081e6c3f5993180f7C7cF#code)
 - Arbitrum: [0xd9842bc03662E5d8cAafF9aA91fAF4e43cab816C](https://arbiscan.io/address/0xd9842bc03662E5d8cAafF9aA91fAF4e43cab816C#code)